guildxyz/guild-sdk/README.md

 await guild.update(guildId, walletAddress, signerFunction, updateGuildParams); // Update a guild with the given params await guild.delete(guildId, walletAddress, signerFunction, removePlatformAccess); // Remove a guild by ID

-await user.join(guildId, walletAddress, signerFunction, platforms); // Enables to join a user to the accessible roles in a Guild await user.getMemberships(userAddress); // Returns every Guild and Role of a given user
+await user.join(guildId, walletAddress, signerFunction, platforms); // Enables to join a user to the accessible roles in a Guild.
+(The platforms parameter is optional, it is used for connecting platform accounts to a Guild user.) await user.getMemberships(userAddress); // Returns every Guild and Role of a given user

 await role.get(roleId); // Get Role by ID